tcarrio/0xc-dark/README.md

 ```

 ## Original

-This template is based on the Hugo template https://git.habd.as/comfusion/after-dark
+This template is based on the [After Dark template](https://github.com/getzola/after-dark) which was based on the [Hugo template](https://git.habd.as/comfusion/after-dark)